Improving operational efficiency in banking (2023)

 Improving operational efficiency in banking

-#2 Employee / customer onboarding
+Tactic 2: Employee / customer onboarding

-#3 Task coordination
+Tactic 3: Task coordination

 Banks face challenges in keeping track of customer queries, complaints, etc and end up missing deadlines, thus losing the customer's trust.
 This is because of the use of cumbersome emails to manage service requests and for internal communication.
 Emails are repeatedly forgotten, misplaced, or even accidentally deleted.
-An agile ticket and case management solution can quickly transform this process by actively monitoring requests through SLA prioritization.
+An agile ticket and case management solution can quickly transform this process by actively monitoring requests through service level agreement prioritization.

-#5 Invoice processing
+Tactic 5: Invoice processing

 Banks generate a substantial number of invoices for both customers and suppliers, which distracts finance teams from other core priorities.
 Invoices continue to be manually processed, sacrificing time and money while increasing errors and processing times.
 However, implementing an invoice management solution helps reduce errors, processing times, and money, on top of improving visibility.

-#6 Integrating new technology and legacy systems
+Tactic 6: Integrating new technology and legacy systems

 Core banking processes still depend on legacy systems.
 But the pandemic has made organizations realize the importance of resilience in operations.
 Except compatibility remains the biggest threat.
 Organizations need cutting-edge technologies that can be integrated on top of their existing legacy systems i.e. a technology-agnostic platform to fix this predicament.

-#7 Intelligent automation
+Tactic 7: Intelligent automation